justpetrovych/your-own-react/README.md

-# Your homegrown React implementation
+# Your homegrown React implementation :atom_symbol:
 What was done:
 - [x] - working with DOM
 - [x] - implement virtual DOM